JCM2000 Stable Bias Mod

 The Cause of the Bias Drift.

-Up to now this problem has only been ascertained on the JCM2-60-00 and the JCM2-60-02 mainboards.
-These mainboards are also often fitted with the incorrect control grid resistors (JCM2-60-00: R55, R57, R62 & R70, JCM2-60-02: R7, R10, R66, R70).
+This problem has been ascertained on ALL issue mainboards!
+The early mainboards are also often fitted with the incorrect control grid resistors (issue 1: R55, R57, R62 & R70, all other issues: R7, R10, R66, R70).
 These are then 220kΩ instead of the desired 5.6kΩ.
 This will further aggravate the drifting bias problem.
-The later TL10-60-02 mainboards aren’t troubled by the drifting bias problem (yet) and also have the correct control grid resistors fitted, though I do expect these boards to exhibit the bias drift problems too.

 The Solution of the Problem.

-Dr.Tube has designed a small PCB (and a complete kit with all necessary parts) which is easy to mount in these amps.
-This PCB is fitted with the new bias parts and is connected between the mainboard and the small bias pot PCB.
-The extra required cable is supplied in the kit.
+Dr.Tube has designed a small PCB (and a complete kit with all the necessary parts) which is easy to mount in these amps.
+This PCB is fitted with the new bias parts and is connected between the mainboard and the small bias pot PCB at the rear.
+The extra required cable is supplied with the kit.
 A couple of wires need to be connected between the mainboard and the new bias PCB.
 The mainboard needs to be slightly modified where all the pins 5 of the power tube sockets need to be freed from the mainboard.
 This can be done with a Dremel, but Dr.Tube can supply a very handy hollow drill making this part of the job a piece of cake!